 This post contains affiliate links which means that I will make a small commission if you purchase a product after clicking on any of them, at no extra cost to you.

-Honestly, the amount of aesthetically pleasing and deliciously serving coffee shops in Honolulu is overwhelming (quite similar to St. Pete)!
+Honestly, the amount of aesthetically pleasing and deliciously serving coffee shops in Honolulu is overwhelming (quite similar to Tampa and St. Pete)!
 Luckily, being the itinerary planner that I am, jam-packing our days with fun requires me to be heavily caffeinated.
 Therefore, I was able to hit a number of these spots— but there are still SO MANY more on my list to check out next time!
 Here’s my list of the best coffee shops I discovered in Honolulu!

 Best coffee shops in Honolulu

 This adorable coffee shop can be found in Honolulu— a perfect stop after you get done conquering Diamond Head (one of the best free things to do in Oahu)!
 Aside from coffee and an awesome, creative vibe, Ars Cafe also serves homemade gelato and doubles as an art gallery!
 They also have plenty of bites if you’re looking to snag some breakfast with your coffee.

 Island Vintage Coffee actually has several locations, including a few coffee shops in Honolulu, one in Haleiwa, and another in Ko’Olina.
 The one at the Royal Hawaiian Center in Honolulu is my personal fave!
 I love the views and fresh air on the second-floor patio there.

 Go here HUNGRY— the food is absolutely delicious!
 They have such a nice menu, and it even includes several vegan and vegetarian options!
 As for their coffee, this spot has a macadamia nut flavor, which is my favorite when visiting Hawaii.
 So I definitely recommend getting their macadamia nut cappuccino or latte!